deepflowio/docs/translate/translated/06-guide/01-ee-tenant/02-dashboard/99-panel/04-line.md

 ![01-设置](https://yunshan-guangzhou.oss-cn-beijing.aliyuncs.com/pub/pic/20240415661cc68097aa9.png)

-- **Edit:** Allows modification and editing of the chart, such as changing search conditions, name, saving view position, opening the original function page of the chart, etc. For details, please refer to the section [Edit].
+- **Edit:** Allows modification and editing of the chart, such as changing search conditions, names, saving view positions, and opening the original function page of the chart.
+For details, please refer to the section [Edit].
-- **Copy:** A capability within the `Dashboard`, supports copying the chart within the dashboard.
+- **Copy:** A capability within the `Dashboard`, supporting the copying of charts within the dashboard.
 - **Download CSV Data:** Basic operations of the chart.
 For details, please refer to the section [Traffic Topology - Settings](./topology/).
 - **View API:** Basic operations of the chart.
 For details, please refer to the section [Traffic Topology - Settings](./topology/).